oktadev/okta-blog/_source/_posts/2022-09-09-supabase-vue.md

 Supabase offers other solutions such as blob storage and edge functions which we did not cover in this article but I encourage you to check those out as well.
 Supabase also offers client libraries for Python and Dart.
 The platform is very easy to use and very robust.

-Supabase also offers IDP for many leading providers however I would like to see support for Okta or at very least generic OAuth clients.
+In addition, Supabase offers identity provider services (IdP) for many leading providers however I would like to see support for Okta or at very least generic OAuth clients.

 ## Learn more about Vue